 Some skincare products incorporate squalene, but it is more often replaced by a similar ingredient called SQUALANE (with an A).
 Squalene loses its benefits when exposed to oxygen, so its effectiveness in skincare is limited.

-Sulfates are a type of SURFACTANT, harsh detergents use in soaps to create suds.
-Sulfates are a sensory ingredient included to provide a foamy texture for cleansers, but don’t provide actual benefit to your skin.
+Sulfates are a type of SURFACTANT, a harsh detergent used in soaps to create suds.
+Sulfates are a sensory ingredient included to provide a foamy texture for cleansers but don’t provide an actual benefit to your skin.

 Short for SURFace ACTive agENT, surfactants are a type of ingredient used to help water-based and oil-based ingredients mix.
 They’re often found in cleansers, especially those that promise a foamy texture.
 However, surfactants can be very drying for sensitive skin and are not recommended.

 A synthetic substance is artificially created, not grown or harvested from nature.
 Or, it may be a naturally harvested ingredient that was heavily processed and altered, until it no longer closely resembles its natural state.